veerbia/pearai-app/extensions/pearai-extension/CONTRIBUTING.md

 You can use [VS Code's built-in debugger][vscode-debug-extension] on the project to try out your local extension.

-To build the project, press `F5`.
-It should run the `run - app/vscode` task.
+To build the project, run `yarn build-extension` in the `extensions/pearai-extension` directory.

 You can also use: `command+shift+P` -> `Debug: Select and Start Runnning` -> `run - app/vscode`.